monster010Forks/RESTful/README.md

 ]
 ```

-## Configure
+ 3. ## Configure
- - Move the `bin/Config/RESTful.php` file to your projects `app/Config` directory.
-This is a required step to configure this module
- - Move the `bin/Config/RESTful.php` file to your projects `app/Config` directory.
-This is an opyional step to configure the JWT libraries default options
- - Move the `bin/Config/Filters.php` file to your projects `app/Config` directory or merge with the existing `Filters` file if desired
+ - Move the contents of `bin/Config` to your projects `app/Config` and overwrite.
+You may also only merge the contents of `bin/Config/Filters.php` with your own if you've already got custom filters you don't want overwritten.

+**OPTIONAL**
  - Configure your applications database settings in your applications `.env` file.
 This is optional if you plan to use Digest Authentication (coming soon)
  - From your projects `ROOTPATH`, run the `php spark migrate:latest -all` command.
 This is optional in order to populate your database with the correct tables for authentication and sessions.

 # Usage
  - Modify your newly moved `app/Config/RESTful.php` for the aforementioned features
    - _The documentation in the config file should be able to explain everything_
+ - Modify your newly moved `app/Config/JWT.php` for the JWT library
+   - _This file is needed for the JWT library configuration_
  - Modify your newly moved `app/Config/Filters.php` for the aforementioned filters
    - _You may also reference `bin/Config/Filters.php` and apply only what you'd like_